lux4rd0/kasa-collector/README.md

 **Interval**:  A dropdown that provides different smoothing levels helps manage how the graphs look based on the interval of data collected by the Kasa Collector.
 Think of this as a level of "smoothing" based on your chosen time frame and the polling time you're collecting data.
 Be sure to set these to a time frame higher than your poll rate.

 **Time Range**: This defaults to "Today so far" but can be updated to any other Relative or Absolute time range.
-Change the "Interval" dropdown for longer time ranges to smooth out any data.
+To smooth out any data, change the "Interval" dropdown for longer time ranges.

 **Dashboard Refresh**: Each dashboard is set to refresh every sixty seconds, but this can be changed or disabled.